Premier League Announces Record $8.45 Bn Domestic TV Deal - UrduPoint

 Sky Sports and TNT Sports have retained their rights to show live matches, with Amazon, currently showing 20 matches per season, not part of the next cycle.

 Sky will screen a minimum of 215 live matches per season while TNT will broadcast 52.
-BBC Sport and its Match of the Day highlights programme is part of the new deal.
+BBC Sport will continue to broadcast highlights via its Match of the Day programme.

 A Saturday afternoon blackout, designed to protect attendances in the lower leagues, will remain but for the first time all matches outside of those scheduled for 3:00 pm on Saturday will be screened live.

-Despite the eye-catching headline figure, the Premier League is selling significantly more games over a longer period.
+Despite the eye-catching headline figure, the price paid per match by broadcasters has fallen significantly as the Premier League put up more matches per season for sale.

 "The outcome of this process underlines the strength of the Premier League," said the Premier League's chief executive, Richard Masters.